BenFictional/dmd-300-sp20/project-1/phase-2-develop-a-design-sprint.md

 # Phase 2: Develop a design sprint

+## What's a Design Sprint?

+Developed by GV \(Google Ventures, a subsidiary of Alphabet\), a design sprint is a specific format to develop solutions to a design problem.
+You can read their [explanation of the process](https://www.thesprintbook.com/how) or watch this [90 second video explainer](https://www.youtube.com/watch?v=K2vSQPh6MCE).
+The GV Design Sprint is supposed to be an accelerated design process that packs brainstorming, prototyping, and user testing into five days.
+We won't follow their methods exactly, but the links above may help guide you as you design a process that works for your group and schedule.

-You will develop a preliminary design sprint schedule document and [project blog](http://sites.psu.edu).
+For Phase 2 of this project, each group will develop a preliminary design sprint schedule document and [project blog](http://sites.psu.edu).

-The document should include:
+The sprint document should include:

 1. **Cover/title page**
    * **Title:** Design Sprint Schedule